Blogging for Beginners – Tips that Grew My Blog to $9,000 per month

-The list of hard tips and soft skills you need to succeed in your first year of starting a blog
+The list of hard tips and soft skills you need to succeed as a beginning bloggers in your first year

-Here is what I learned in a year of starting Start A Mom Blog, (my second blog), and what made it so successful.
+Do you need tips for beginning bloggers to make your blogs super successful?
 Below are all the tips so you can copy the same steps and attain the same success.
+The advice in this post allowed me to grow from $0 to $9,000 per month in a year.
 If you want a 12-month step by step plan, you’re welcome to download it here!

 #1 What Problem Are You Solving

 First thing, when you’re starting a blog make sure you know your “what”.
 What problem are you solving?
 Who are you catering to?
 How are you helping them?